What are T Levels?

 For both T Levels and BTECs, you will need to be dedicated, highly focussed and have a good sense of which career you would like to follow.
 Depending on your study style, you can choose whichever programme you feel would suit you more.

-What is the T Level Transition Programme?
+What is a T Level Foundation Year?

 It’s a one-year post-GCSE course designed to give you the relevant knowledge, plus both practical and study skills, as well as work experience.